ppt000/mqtt_gateways/docs/source/overview.rst

 Objective
 *********

-When setting up an IoT ecosystem putting together a lot of different devices, it becomes quickly problematic to have them talking to each other smoothly.
+When setting up an IoT eco-system with a lot of different devices, it becomes quickly problematic to have them talking to each other smoothly.
 There are a number of choices to make in order for this to happen.
-This project assumes that some of those choices have been made: using MQTT as the messaging protocol for example.
+This project assumes that some of those choices have been made: using `MQTT <http://mqtt.org/>`_ as the messaging protocol for example.
 What this project does is helping in the next set of choices to make: choosing a consistent messaging model and defining its implementation via a MQTT syntax.

 If all the devices involved already communicate via MQTT, this project can only help with this proposed syntax for MQTT messages.
-If some devices can't communicate natively via MQTT, then this project proposes a python wrapper that should greatly facilitate writing the gateway between these devices and the MQTT network.
+If some devices can't communicate natively via MQTT, then this project proposes a python wrapper that should facilitate writing the gateway between these devices and the MQTT network.
 This gateway can then run as a service on a machine that is connected to these devices via whatever interface is available: serial, bluetooth, TCP, or else.